 You can make a difference with ARRS and contribute to the profession in a variety ways:

 AJR manuscript reviewer Reviewers are asked to read and provide feedback on manuscripts in their subspecialty area of expertise for the American Journal of Roentgenology.

 Contributor to ARRS InPractice ARRS members are invited to make topic suggestions for and serve as guest editor of the Issues and Answers section and Viewpoints section of the ARRS InPractice magazine.
 These sections are designed to encourage discussion of key issues affecting the practice of radiology.

-Abstract reviewer ARRS receives scientific abstracts from July 15–September 15 annually.
-Members of the Scientific Program Subcommittee review abstracts during the months of October and November.
+Abstract reviewer ARRS receives scientific abstracts from July 1–August 30 annually.
+Members of the Scientific Program Subcommittee review abstracts during the months of September and December.
 Each committee member reviews abstracts in their area of expertise and may be asked to assist in the final selection of abstracts to be accepted.
 Accepted abstracts are given as oral presentations and scientific exhibits at the ARRS Annual Meeting.
 Abstract reviewers often serve as moderators of the scientific sessions during the meeting.

 Moderator for the ARRS Annual Meeting Each scientific session at the Annual Meeting has two moderators.
 Moderator responsibilities include introducing speakers and moderating discussion of presentations.

 Item writing Individuals prepare questions for society educational activities.